zotoio/x-fidelity/README.md

 }
 ```

-In this example, the `fileContains` operator will return true if any of the patterns in the array are found in the file content.
-This is particularly useful for rules that need to check for multiple related patterns or variations of a pattern.
+This operator returns true if any of the patterns in the array are found in the file content.

+#### `outdatedFramework` Operator

+The `outdatedFramework` operator checks if the project is using outdated versions of dependencies.

+#### `nonStandardDirectoryStructure` Operator

+The `nonStandardDirectoryStructure` operator verifies if the project follows the standard directory structure defined in the archetype.

+#### `openaiAnalysisHighSeverity` Operator

+The `openaiAnalysisHighSeverity` operator is used with OpenAI integration to identify high-severity issues in the AI-generated analysis.

+For more detailed information on how to use these operators in your rules, please refer to the specific rule examples in the documentation.

 ## Best Practices